 St. Frances of Rome, pray for us!

-With Lent beginning this week, here is a good activity to do together as a family.
+Here is a good activity to do together as a family this Lent.

 Take a plant pot and fill it with dirt; DO NOT put a plant in it.
 Instead, take a bunch of toothpicks and stick each one in the dirt.
 Every time someone in your family asks you to do something and you do it without complaining, remove a toothpick from the dirt.
 Also remove a toothpick anytime you do something helpful or nice for someone in the family without being asked.